 Chapter summaries: Write a brief summary of each chapter and assess whether each one is necessary.
 Does each chapter have a purpose?

-3. Scene-Level edits
+3. Scene-level edits

 Once you're satisfied with the overall structure, move on to scene-level edits.
 This is where you focus on tightening individual scenes and ensuring they work both on their own and within the context of the larger story.